-Even if some car rentals don’t ask for a license, it’s safer to have it, in case you get pull-over by the local police.
+Even if some car rentals don’t ask for a license, it’s safer to have it in case you get pulled-over by the local police.

 Where to Rent a Car in Puerto Rico

-When you arrive in Puerto Rico, you’ll find plenty of rental cars companies, right at the airport and some others in San Juan.
-Some of them are internationally known like Avis and some are local, but, if you don’t have experience with any of them, you can use Discover Cars Puerto Rico to compare prices and get the best deal on your rental.
+When you arrive in Puerto Rico, you’ll find plenty of rental car companies right at the airport and others in San Juan.
+Some of them are internationally known like Avis and some are local.
+If you don’t have experience with any of them, then you can use Discover Cars Puerto Rico to compare prices and get the best deal on your rental.

 🚗 Rental Car Warning: Some companies will quote a really small price and then charge you more on the counter.
 Always make sure the price you’re getting includes insurance, and Autoexpreso and read the contract for hidden fees.
 Read my full guide to how to rent a car in Puerto Rico for more tips.

 Overall, renting a car in Puerto Rico is easy if you have a credit card and a driver’s license, but there are two types of insurance you’ll need to pay for: Supplemental Liability Insurance (SLI), and the CDW/LDW (Collision Damage Waiver and Loss Damage Waiver).

 The SLI is mandatory and it covers the costs of an accident that affects a third party.
 The CDW/LDW insurance is optional, but this insurance covers any damage to the vehicle, robbery, or an accident so you don’t have to pay for it yourself.

 If you’re under 25 years old or you want to include a second driver in your contract, you may need to pay an extra fee for renting a car.
 If an accident occurs while someone else besides the person in the contract is driving, insurance will not cover you.